Singleton algorithms for the Constraint Satisfaction Problem: Abstract

 \section{Abstract}

-A natural strengthening of an algorithm for the (promise) constraint satisfaction problem is its singleton version: we first fix a constraint to some tuple from the constraint relation, then run the algorithm, and remove the tuple from the constraint if the answer is negative.
-We characterize the power of the singleton versions of standard universal algorithms for the (promise) CSP over a fixed template in terms of the existence of a minion homomorphism.
-Using the Hales-Jewett theorem, we show that for finite relational structures this minion condition is equivalent to the existence of polymorphisms with certain symmetries, called palette block symmetric polymorphisms.
-By proving the existence of such polymorphisms we establish that the singleton version of the BLP+AIP algorithm solves all tractable CSPs over domains of size at most 7.
-Finally, by providing concrete CSP templates, we illustrate the limitations of linear programming, the power of the singleton versions, and the elegance of the palette block symmetric polymorphisms.
+A natural strengthening of an algorithm for the (promise) constraint satisfaction problem is its singleton version: we first fix a variable to an element from its domain, then run the algorithm, and remove the element from the domain if the answer is negative.
+Using the Hales-Jewett theorem, we characterize the power of the singleton versions of standard universal algorithms for the (promise) CSP over a fixed template in terms of the existence of polymorphisms with certain symmetries, which we call palette symmetric polymorphisms.
+By proving the existence of such polymorphisms we establish that the singleton version of the BLP+AIP algorithm solves all (multi-sorted) tractable CSPs over domains of size at most 7.
+We further show that already for domain size 8 there exists a relational structure arising from the dihedral group $\mathbf D_4$ that does not admit palette symmetric polymorphisms and cannot be solved by singleton BLP+AIP.
+By providing concrete CSP templates, we illustrate the limitations of linear programming, the power of the singleton versions, and the elegance of palette symmetric polymorphisms.
+Among tractable temporal templates, we exhibit a structure demonstrating that finiteness is crucial for the Hales-Jewett argument; nevertheless, by introducing generalized palette polymorphisms we establish tractability for each such template.